Lens Execution Environment (LEE)

 Server-Side Focusing

-- LEE runs on FOSPS servers
+- LEE is imported and run by Focusing Manager on FOSPS servers

 - Receives patient data from secure sources

-- Must scale for concurrent users
+- Focusing Manager scales for concurrent users

 Security & Isolation